louisremi/jquery.transform.js/README.md

 	$(elem).css('transform-origin')

-Usually the returned units are in pixels howerver Firefox and IE less than 9 may return percentages.
+Usually the returned units are in pixels however Firefox and IE-less-than-9 may return percentages.

 Relative animations
 -------------------